MaviVestini/SDS-HW1/README.md

 # SDS-HW1

-My personal repository for the first group homework for the *Statistical Methods for Data Science* course in *Sapienza University*.
+Repository for the first group homework for the *Statistical Methods for Data Science* course in *Sapienza University*.

 # Content